 Acne is a common condition that causes blocked pores, pimples, cysts and other lesions on the skin of the face, neck, chest, back, shoulders and arms.
 The condition is most often associated with teenagers, but adults of any age can suffer from acne.
-Dr. Soleymani treats those suffering from acne from the Chicago Metropolitan area at his Dermio Dermatology practice, with locations in Munster and DeMotte, IN.
+Dr. Soleymani treats those suffering from acne from the Chicago Metropolitan area at his Dermio Dermatology practice, with locations in Munster, Dyer, Valparaiso, and DeMotte, IN.

 Acne develops when pores become clogged, from an overproduction of oil, a buildup of bacteria or a shedding of dead skin cells.
 This build up forms a soft plug that forces the follicle wall to bulge and protrude from the skin, causing a lesion.
 The cause of excess oil production is unknown, but is believed to involve a combination of several factors, including hormones, bacteria, heredity and, in some cases, the use of certain medications.
 Contrary to popular belief, chocolate, greasy foods and dirty skin do not cause acne.